BassamAlshabrawi/DC-Motor-for-Robot-Wheels/README.md

 *	L293D driver

 ## L293D
-L293D H-bridge is the driver that used to control two DC Motors, either the speed or the direc  that has 16 pins distributed as:
+L293D H-bridge is the driver that used to control two DC Motors, either the speed or the direction, that has 16 pins distributed as:
 *	4 pins for input from the arduino, 2 of these for one DC motor and 2 for another DC motor.
 *	4 pins for output to the DC motor, 2 of these for one DC motor and 2 for another DC motor.
 *	2 pins for enable and disable for 2 DC Motor respectively.